 Introduction

 Much of what is marketed as Christianity, while good and helpful, is actually a substitute that obscures the core power of the Bible and Jesus.
 Since I have recently moved to West Texas from Wheaton, Illinois I want to at this time outline my current beliefs so that I can communicate them clearly and systematically.
 My intellectual background includes studies in Electrical Engineering (i.e., Physics), Information Technology, Management, Theology, Liberal Arts, Economics and Education Reform.
-Here is what I think I have learned so far, much of which is at odds with popular Christian teachings.
+Here is what I think I have learned so far, much of which is at odds with popular Christian teachings.0.
+Summary

 Proposed celestial evolution has no viable mechanism.
 Mutation & natural selection doesn't apply and a multiverse doesn't make logical sense.
 So, some form of an intelligent designer seems to make more sense.